Saving for later life

 IPSE used nationally representative research by ComRes - which comprehensively analysed the attitudes of over 1,000 self-employed people - as well as a broad consultation with the industry and Government in a landmark report: ‘How to solve the self-employed pensions crisis’.

-The report highlighted the heterogeneity of self-employment and the need to produce a broad and tailored series of solutions to avert the self-employed saving crisis.
+The report highlighted the the diversity of self-employment and the need to produce a broad and tailored series of solutions to ensure we avoid the self-employed saving crisis.

 The report put forward the following recommendations: